If you would like to learn more about value pricing & selling and specifically 3 strategies to increase profits then sign up for my FREE LIVE Workshop

 Additionally, Hubspot has some great content on value pricing frameworks.
 You can read more about that here.

-In case you’re sceptical about how well these techniques will work for your business, here’s a case study of a small design agency that revolutionised their business by switching to a value-based pricing model.
+In case you’re sceptical about how well these techniques will work for your business, here’s a case study of a small design agency that revolutionised its business by switching to a value-based pricing model.

 Finally, here’s a link to a book called “Breaking the Time Barrier”.
 Published by FreshBooks, it’s a short read, but very valuable.
 And best of all, it’s free!